esilver0/CATT/sslstrip-experiment.md

 sudo route del default
 ```

-and add one for the router.
+and add one for the router

 ```
 sudo route add default gw 192.168.0.1